 - Charge your electric vehicle in less than 15 minutes.

-- Reliably power your home using a combination of renewable energy sources.
+- Reliably power your home using a combination of energy sources.

 - Upgrade your recycling impact by turning household waste into biofuel.

-INL researchers are studying ways to provide practical carbon-free energy options for people and industries, including microgrid systems, water treatment capabilities and sustainable chemical production.
-Their work combines world-class technologies to bring more renewable and sustainable solutions into today’s industrial landscape.
+INL researchers are studying ways to provide practical and reliable energy options for people and industries, including microgrid systems, water treatment capabilities and chemical production.
+Their work combines world-class technologies to bring more solutions into today’s industrial landscape.

 Research Highlights